JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 Event basics
 ~~~~~~~~~~~~

 SimJulia events are very similar – if not identical — to deferreds, futures or promises.
-Instances of the type :class:`Event` are used to describe any kind of events.
+Instances of the type :class:`AbstractEvent` are used to describe any kind of events.
 Events can be in one of the following states:

   - *not triggered*: an event may happen
   - *triggered*: is going to happen